Pratikshinde55/Jenkins-Master-Slave_linux/README.md

 1. I use aws Cloud EC2 (AMI-amazon linux2) for -> Master node on which i Install jenkins.
 2. For Slave i also same EC2 instance and connection by SSH .
-3. I use jenkins by webUI using public IP of instance and jenkins port no:8080.
+3. I use jenkins by webUI using public IP of instance and **jenkins port no:8080**.

 ![image](https://github.com/Pratikshinde55/Jenkins-Master-Slave/assets/145910708/9d0be42d-61e2-42bb-94f1-199548561e8a)